Version2Software/cdk-examples/appsync/appsync-ddb/README.md

 # Objectives
 1. Use Java constructs to build and deploy an AWS Cloud Formation stack that implements an AppSync front end to DynamoDB.
-2. Use the Velocity Template Language to implement GraphQL Query and Mutation resolvers that integrate directly with DynamoDB
+2. Use the Velocity Template Language to implement GraphQL Query and Mutation resolvers that integrate directly with DynamoDB.
 3. Utilize a single-table design with DynamoDB.
 The example uses invoices, lineitems, products, customers, and addresses all contained in a single table.
 4. Build a simple browser client using Spring Boot and Thymeleaf.
 Use the browser window to post GraphQL queries.